karthickkumarsm/Habit-Tracker/README.md

 # Project Title
-HabitHub-central hub for managing and cultivating habits
+HabitTracker-central hub for managing and cultivating habits